BoiseCodeWorks/Vue-Inspire/README.md

 ### Adding the functionality

 The todolist is perhaps one of the most important features of this application.
 You will need to provide the user a way to add items to a list to be monitored for tracking.
 The user should be able to add or remove items easily as well as be able to indicate an items status if they don't want to remove the item(completed).
+Use Firestore to persist data.

 ### Prettify